robvanderleek/capture-website-api/README.md

 * `SHOW_RESULTS`: if `true` the latest capture result can be viewed in the browser by browsing the base url (e.g.: https://capture-website-api.herokuapp.com/)
 * `SECRET`: when set all capture requests need to contain a query parameter `secret` whose value matches the value of this environment variable

+# Contributing

+If you have suggestions for improvements, or want to report a bug, [open an issue](https://github.com/robvanderleek/capture-website-api/issues)!

+# License

+[ISC](LICENSE) © 2019 Rob van der Leek <robvanderleek@gmail.com> (https://twitter.com/robvanderleek)